pareshppp/Kaggle-Submissions/README.md

 2. Titanic: Machine Learning from Disaster - Predict survival on the Titanic

-3. [ABANDONED] Olympic Sports and Medals(1896-2014) - Which countries and athletes have won the most medals at the Olympic games?
+3. [DROPPED] Olympic Sports and Medals(1896-2014) - Which countries and athletes have won the most medals at the Olympic games?